Radio Advertising and Internet Statistics

 Radio is the most accessible media:

 According to Advameg Inc., there are over 575 million radio receivers in the United States.
-When you factor in cell phones (wireless companies will likely have an FM radio receiver in all phones by 2015), that number jumps to 896 million radio sources in the United States.
+When you factor in cell phones, wireless companies have an FM radio receiver in all smart phones as of the start of 2016, which add another 896 million radio sources in the United States.

 On a side note, there are only 11,293 commercial AM and FM radio stations in the United States.